Tribeca: Paris Hilton Doc 'The American Meme' Explores Isolation of Fame

 "I'm constantly traveling; 250 days a year I'm on a plane, in a different country.
-So it gets really lonely sometimes," she says in a clip, revealed exclusively on The Hollywood Reporter (watch above).
-She goes on to say that she trusts her fans, whom she affectionately calls her "Little Hiltons," more than some of her lifelong acquaintances.
+So it gets really lonely sometimes," she says, adding that she trusts her fans, whom she affectionately calls her "Little Hiltons," more than some of her lifelong acquaintances.

 "I love my fans just as much as they love me.
-I feel closer with them than I do most people that I know," she continues.
+I feel closer with them than I do most people that I know," she explains.
 "They're really like my family."